THE CASH RAILWAY WEBSITE |

 Dart's move was reported in the Staffordshire Sentinel, 30 Jun.
 1975, p.
 13: "For over 50 years Dart Cash have manufactured in Stoke pneumatic tube systems, centralised vacuum cleaning systems - and more recently - belt conveyors and document lifts.
 A new factory for Dart at Victoria Road Fenton, Stoke-on-Trent opens in the Jubilee Year of the City of Stoke-on-Trent...
 Other similar equipment is now being built for their associate company, Lamson Engineering, also for other companies in the Lamson Industries Group."

 The Staffordshire Sentinel, 5 Oct.
 1987, p.
 6 mentioned "The Dart Cash Carrier Company (nowadays Dartcash Engineering Ltd. of City Road, Fenton)."
+It had produced munitions during the war and later cash registers.
 It was then making components for the car industry.

 The Dartcash company was dissolved on 28 October 2003.